Blood Glucose Monitoring in Home Care

 • Putting the testing strip in the wrong way

-• Contaminated hands, which may interfere with the reading
+• The client’s hands are contaminated by dirt or food, which may interfere with the reading

 The following strategies may help to prevent equipment issues:

-• Ensure that both you and the client wash your hands before performing the test (avoid using wet wipes, as these contain chemicals that might interfere with the reading)
+• Ensure that both you and the client wash your hands before performing the test.
+If using wet wipes, ensure the site dries completely before performing the procedure.
+Do not use hand sanitiser.

-• Ensure that you put the testing strip in the right way
+• Ensure that you insert the testing strip correctly.

 • Ask for help from colleagues if needed or contact the manufacturer’s helpline.